-If you reserve an item we can let you know when it is ready for collection by post, email or text message.
+If you reserve an item we can let you know when it is ready for collection by email.

 A significant number of older people may have difficulties with mobility, eyesight or hearing loss and libraries have a range of services taking these factors into account.

 If you live too far away from your nearest library, please check the mobile library routes to see if there is a mobile library which stops near you.

 Every library has large print books and talking books for people whose eyesight is deteriorating.
 Large print books can be reserved free of charge, allowing access to the whole of the Cheshire’s stock.
 Catalogues of the talking book stock are available from your local library.
 People who have difficulty reading print or handling books may borrow and reserve talking books free of charge.